XueyinGuo/XueyinGuo/README.md

 - 🌱 And my plan of source code reading include Spring/SpringMVC/Tomcat/SpringBoot/MyBatis/Netty, **SpringBoot and MyBatis haven't start yet**.
 - 🌱 **Spring** was finished on 2021-01-25.
 Welcome to pull.
 - 🌱 **Netty** was finished on 2021-03-17.
 Welcome to pull.
-- 🌱 **Tomcat** Source Code Reading And Its Architecture Learning Has Been Started on 2021-5-14.
+- 🌱 **Tomcat** Source Code Reading And Its Architecture Learning Started on 2021-5-14.
-- 🌱 **SpringMVC** Source Code Reading And Its Architecture Learning Has Been Started on 2021-6-11.
+- 🌱 **SpringMVC** Source Code Reading And Its Architecture Learning Started on 2021-6-11.
 - 🌱 And I have been started to try to build a RPC based on Netty on 2021-5-20, cuz I realy want to kown what the hell will happen when we send a request to the server if this       server use Netty instead of Tomcat.
 And why the architecture between Tomcat And Netty are so different.
 The answer is you can build a server without Servlet Container when you decode + encode the request + response by yourserlf.
 - 💞️ I’m looking to collaborate on nothing for now.
 - 📫 My email is guoxueyin111@gmail.com or guoxueyin@163.com